 Key court ruling does not restrict abortion pill access in 17 states, Washington state AG says

-- Attorney General Bob Ferguson of Washington on Thursday said access to mifepristone remains unchanged in 17 states and the District of Columbia that were subject to a court ruling Friday.
+- Attorney General Bob Ferguson of Washington state said access to mifepristone remains unchanged in 17 states and the District of Columbia that were subject to a court ruling Friday.

 - "No judge in Texas or the 5th Circuit gets to override what a federal judge in Washington state has decided," Ferguson told CNBC.

-- U.S. Judge Thomas Rice of the Eastern District of Washington last week barred the FDA from restricting mifepristone in those jurisdictions.
+- U.S. District Judge Thomas Rice of Washington last week barred the FDA from restricting mifepristone in those jurisdictions.

 Attorney General Bob Ferguson of Washington said U.S. District Judge Thomas Rice's order that the Food and Drug Administration preserves access to mifepristone in 17 states and the District of Columbia is "crystal clear."
 The decision by the U.S. 5th Circuit Court of Appeals on Wednesday night to impose tougher restrictions on the abortion pill does not apply in these states, Ferguson said.